-All pupils are encouraged to take responsibility for the organisation of their homework by using Homework diaries.
-These diaries can also be used as a quick method of communication between parents and the class teacher.
+All pupils are encouraged to take responsibility for the organisation of their homework.
 Homework tasks should take approximately 10 - 20 minutes per night to complete, pupils are given a few days to complete tasks.
 Individual children experiencing difficulties with particular work may be given extra work to complete at home to help their educational progress.
 Occasionally individual children may be asked to complete unfinished work at home.